Memories of her youth

 Anais Martane, born into a Jewish family in Nice, France, began learning Chinese at age 14 and continued to stu-dy the language atthe French National Institute for Oriental Languages and Civilizations.

 In 2001, she arrived in China as a foreign student to study at Beijing Normal University and started taking photog-raphs as a hobby.
+The same year, she met some Beijing-based folk singer-songwriters and started photographing them on and off the stage.

 The photos, taken from 2002 to 2004, are on display at her photo exhibition, titled Warm-Up Anais Martane's Photography Solo Exhibition, at Beijing's Three Shadow +3 Gallery, since Oct 28.